What Is An Emotional Bank Account? How To Use It And Make Deposits

 Filling another person's bank account might not just be for their benefit alone.
 When they feel more loved and connected, they might send those feelings back to you.
 So in return, they can also fill your bank account.
 It can be a mutual benefit.

-What exercises can I use to make deposits?
+What exercises can I use to make deposits in people's emotional bank accounts?

 There can be a lot of ways to make deposits in other people's bank accounts.
 In Stephen Covey's book, he names six of them.